 Over in the Victory Garden, we've got flowers everywhere!
 These are on the summer squash.

 The peas are also in flower and they've grown quite tall.
 I think I spot a pod or two in there!

+That leaf is fresh from the garden.
 I just realized that this kind of thing is only okay to brag about because they are plants.